SAP-samples/sme-partner-reference-application/Tutorials/44-Multi-Tenancy-Deployment.md

 (TODO: more details)

-### Configure the Application Subdomain
+### Configure the Application Subdomain (Custom Domain)

-1. Open the *BTP Cockpit* (provider subaccount), navigate to *Instances and Subscriptions*, and create a subscription for application *Custom Domain Service*, service plan *standard*.

-(TODO: Configure domain)
+*Custom Domain* :
+The SAP Custom Domain service lets you configure your own custom domain to publicly expose your application.
+With the SAP Custom Domain Service you can configure subdomains for your application and you have the possibility to expose your application using your own company specific domain.
+In our example we are using default domain provided by SAP and use the Custom Domain Service to configure the subdomains used by our multi-tenant application.

+*Pre-requisite*: subscribe and create instance of custom domain service.

+*Details of Custom Domain Service*:
+1. Entitle to the Custom Domain Service:
+    - Create entitlement for Custom Domain Manager in the SAP BTP Control Center ( Custom Domain Service  |   custom-domain-manager )
+    - select the Custom Domain Service as applications, select standard as the plan.

+2. Create an instance of Custom Domain Service in provier BTP subaccount
+    - In the Provider BTP subaccount navigate to  *Entitlements* -> *Entity Assignments* ->  select standard ( Application ) -> *Save* the changes
+    - Goto to *Service* -> *Service Market Place* -> select Custom Domain Services -> click on *Create* -> select service *Custom Domain service* and plan *standard*
+    - Goto to *Security* -> *Role collection* -> create new role collection "custom domain manager" -> *Edit* the new role collection -> chose the new role name "customDomainAdmin" -> *Save*
+    - Goto *Users* -> assign new role collection "custom domain manager" to existing users

+3. Create an Custom Domain
+    - Goto *Service* -> *Instances and Subscriptions* -> click on *Subscriptions* -> select application "Custom Domain service" to launch the domain service to create new custom domain along with server certificate
+    - Launch the *Server Certificates* application (manage server certificate) and create a server certificate for multi-tenant application by the following steps:
+        - In the General Information section enter the *Alias* and select the *Key Size* and click on *Next Step*
+        - In the Select Landscape section,  please select the desired landscape to continue and click on *Next Step*  .
+Note: the landscape refers to the cloud foundry instance.
+        - In the *Select Alternative Names* section select the entry with wildcard and click on *Next Step* .
+Note the sample entry looks like *.{alias name}.{cloud foundry endpoint}
+        - In the *Set Subject* section enter the Common Name (CN) *.{alias name}.{cloud foundry endpoint} and click on *Finish*
+        - The above steps will initiate the creation of Certificate Signing Request (CSR) and the status would be *CSR in progress*
+        - Once the server certificate status is changed to *CSR created* ( status change would take few seconds to a minute)
+        - Open the server certificate, note the Automation is set to *disabled*, it would be recommended to set the Automated Certificate Lifecycle Management is set to *Automated*
+        - Click on the button *Automate* to enable Automated Certificate Lifecycle Management.
+Note: automation will enable the certificate to be created using DigiCert as certificate provider and as long as automation is enabled , the certificate will be automatically renewed before the expiration date
+        - After clicking on the *Atomate* button , in the enable automation popup ui , click on the button *Enable* .
+Note: the automation process would start, the message *automation process in progress, this may take few hours* , but ideally the automation takes few minutes

+        > Note: the Automation would be set to enabled and Status is *Inactive* ,  **user have to activate the certificate**

+        - To activate the server certificate click on the *Activate* button
+        - Activation is a multi step process
+            - In the first step *Subject Alternative Names* select the entry with wildcard *.{alias name}.{cloud foundry endpoint} and click on *Next step*
+            - In the second step *Select TLS Configuration* select the entry *Default_without_Client_authentication* and click on *Next step*
+            - In the *Summary and confirmation* step , review the configuration and click on *Finish* button
+        > Note: the status of the server certificate would be set to *In Progress* and the **process might take few seconds to a minutes**
+        - Once the above process is complete the status of the server certificate would change to *Active*
+    - In result after performing above steps related to *Server Certificates* would create an *Custom Domain* with status *Active*
+    - Goto the *Domains* application (manage reserved and custom doamins), navigate to **Custom Domains**, user should view a custom domain with name {alias name}.{cloud foundry endpoint} and with  **active** status
+    > Note: sample custom domain would look like armt-runtime.{cloud foundry endpoint}

 ### Setup the Subscription Management Dashboard

-*Subscription Management Dashboard* will enable lifecycle management of multi-tenant applications.
+*Subscription Management Dashboard* will enable **lifecycle management of multi-tenant applications**.

-*Pre-requisite*: subscribe and create instance of subscription management service Steps to follow : Open the *BTP Cockpit* (provider subaccount), navigate to *Instances and Subscriptions*, and create a subscription for application *Subscription Management Dashboard*, service plan *application*.
+*Pre-requisite*: subscribe and create instance of subscription management service.
+Steps to follow : Open the *BTP Cockpit* (provider subaccount), navigate to *Instances and Subscriptions*, and create a subscription for application *Subscription Management Dashboard*, service plan *application*.

-*Details of Subscription Management Dashboard* :
+*Details of Subscription Management Dashboard*:
-The dashboard enables users to view the deployed multi-tenant applications with *status* like In-Process, Subscribed, Subscription Failed, UnSubscription failed, Update Failed and also *filtered by different time periods* like changed in the last 24 hours , changed in the last 7 days, changed in the last month, changed in the last 3 months, changed in the last 6 months and changed in the last 12 months.
+- The dashboard enables users to view the deployed multi-tenant applications with *status* like In-Process, Subscribed, Subscription Failed, UnSubscription failed, Update Failed and also *filtered by different time periods* like changed in the last 24 hours , changed in the last 7 days, changed in the last month, changed in the last 3 months, changed in the last 6 months and changed in the last 12 months.

-Users can perform *Actions* like *unsubscribe*, *update* and track the status of subscription process in progress.
+- Users can perform *Actions* like *unsubscribe*, *update* and track the status of subscription process in progress.

-In the Overview section of the subscribed application user can view information like *subscription status*, *global account* , *consumer sub account*, *app name* , *app URL*, *License Type* ( Productive , Test tenant), *changed on* and *created on* details.
+- In the Overview section of the subscribed application user can view information like *subscription status*, *global account* , *consumer sub account*, *app name* , *app URL*, *License Type* ( Productive , Test tenant), *changed on* and *created on* details.

-In the Dependencies section user could view the service dependencies in the application.
-There is *tree view* and *table view* of dependencies . the information helps the user to view the full list of dependencies among various services used in the application . for instance the application service module is having dependency on modules like destination, auditlog, html5-app-repo, connectivity services and the overview of the dependencies can be viewed in this section.
+- In the **Dependencies** section user could view the service dependencies in the application.
+There is *tree view* and *table view* of dependencies . the information helps the user to view the full list of dependencies among various services used in the application . for instance the application service module is having dependency on modules like destination, auditlog, html5-app-repo, connectivity services and the user gets  overview of the dependencies in the dependencies section.

-> Note: in case of multi-tenant application with custom Approuter and mtx module being used in the application , make sure to make the destination service as the dependency ( the dependency can be declared by adding the destination service as requires in application deployment descriptor mta.yaml file)
+> Note: in case if your multi-tenant application is using custom Approuter along with mtx module , then make sure to add the destination service as the dependency ( the dependency can be added and declared by adding the destination service as requires property in the application deployment descriptor mta.yaml file)